 If the tool shows you outside of the metro area where you're currently streaming (for instance, if you're in Denver and the tool shows you as in Seattle) click the Local Issue Form button below and fill out the requested information.

 If you're watching on-the-go with a smartphone or tablet and using a data (3G, 4G LTE, etc.) connection, your location may show as outside of the area where the channel you're trying to watch is available.
-Try connecting to a WiFi network (if available) to see if the channel appears.
+Try enabling airplane mode on your device, then turning it off to reset your location.
+If that doesn't work, try connecting to a WiFi network (if available) to see if the channel appears.

 Once you've tried the above suggestions, if the issue is still happening, try the steps below to resolve the issue: